-7.13(2)(j) of the WHW
+7.13(2)(j) of the WHW FC: right of consent PC: right to be consulted

 - 1. For all course units of the master's examination, the opportunity to take assessments will be offered twice per academic year, including the regular opportunity and the resit. - 2.
 The student may take no more than two resits during the programme. - 3.
 Examinations that are not administered as a central written session (e.g. written assignments) should be taken within a term of six months of completing the course.
 The examinations are based on the prescribed literature for the most recent lecture cycle. - 4.
-Paragraph 1 does not apply to the course unit master thesis.
-Possibilities for a resit for the bachelor thesis can be found in the Rules & Regulations of the Examination board. - 5.
+Paragraph 1 does not apply to the course unit master thesis (FW-AFS4200).
+Possibilities for a resit for the master thesis can be found in the Rules & Regulations of the Examination Board. - 5.
 An assessment can consist of two or more partial assessments.
-The results of these partial assessments together determine the results of the assessment.

-- 6. The times and the locations for written assessments will be announced through Timetables.
+The results of these partial assessments together determine the results of the assessment. - 6.
+The times and the locations for written assessments will be announced through Timetables.
 The manner of enrolment and the enrolment period for the written assessments will be announced via MyEUR. - 7.
 In line with the Rules of Order for Assessments at EUR and in the event of force majeure, the set times may be changed. - 8.
-At the request of the examiner, in special cases the examination board may allow an assessment to be taken at a different time than previously determined.
+At the request of the examiner, in special cases the Examination Board may allow an assessment to be taken at a different time than previously determined.
 The decision must be announced at least one week prior to the said assessment via Canvas. - 9.
-Oral assessments will be taken at a time to be determined by the relevant examiner(s), if possible after consultation with the student. - 10.
+Oral assessments will be taken at a time to be determined by the relevant examiner(s), in consultation with the student. - 10.
 At the student's request, an additional assessment opportunity may be offered if the following conditions are satisfied: - a.
 The student has failed just one component of the master's examination, and - b.
-The student has taken part in all regular assessment opportunities for the particular - c.
-The date of the additional assessment opportunity must be at least one month before the date of the next regular assessment of the relevant component.
+The student has taken part in all regular assessment opportunities for the particular course unit, and - c.
+The date of the additional assessment opportunity must be at least one month before the date of the next regular assessment of the relevant component, and d.
+No form of fraud from the student must have been established by the Examination Board for the relevant course.

-In case of special circumstances, the examination board can deviate from the above conditions.
-Practical exercises (including dissertation/thesis) are excluded from this regulation.
+In case of special circumstances, the Examination Board can deviate from the above conditions.
+Practical exercises (including the thesis) are excluded from this regulation.